zcdziura/dreadnought/README.md

 Installation
 ----------

+0. Make sure that the GMCP is enabled before installing.
+You can double-check by clicking on the `Settings` button within Mudlet, and within the `General` tab there is a checkbox to "Enable GMCP".
+If not checked off, check that box, click "Save", then restart Mudlet.
 1. Click on the green button above labeled `Clone or download`.
 From the dropdown that appears, click `Download ZIP`.
 2. Extract the zip file somewhere on your computer (such as your Downloads folder).
 3. Open Mudlet.
 On the Menu Bar, click on `Package Manager`.